-ENS enables millions of traditional domain owners to crypto-enable their domains for free.
-Making it possible to use, for example, your .com .net or .org DNS name with ENS.
+ENS integrates with the DNS naming system, enabling millions of traditional domain owners to crypto-enable their domains (see Article 4 – ENS integrates with the global namespace).
+This means it's possible to use, for example, your .com .net or .org DNS name with ENS.

-There are two ways to supercharge your DNS name with ENS functionality: Onchain and Offchain.
-Both methods support DNS names and integrate with DNSSEC (security layer for DNS).
+There are two ways to supercharge your DNS name with ENS functionality and both methods integrate with DNSSEC (security layer for DNS).
+This article discusses the offchain method.
+For information about the onchain method see Claim your DNS name onchain.

 Offchain Gasless DNSSEC in ENS